Bettapro/Solar-Tracer-Blynk-V3/docs/Esp32_max485_epever_rj45.md

 Cut open your ethernet cable and split out pin 4, 6, 8 (B, A, GND).
 Refer to [Tracer Modbus PDF](../docs/1733_modbus_protocol.pdf) for additional info.

-Connect cables as follows (make sure you wire matches the color schema below - otherwise refer to pin numbers only):
+Connect wires as follows (make sure your cable matches the color schema below - otherwise refer to pin numbers only):
 - Ethernet green / pin `6` -> `A`
 - Ethernet blue / pin `4` -> `B`
 - Ethernet brown / pin `8` -> `GND` on module **and** ESP8266 `GND` pin